Louies Modern Cocktail

 On the first take, Fins at Sharky's on the Pier may sound like a casual beach dive—until you take a closer look at the cocktail menu.
 Located next door to its longstanding local, tiki-style sister restaurant, Sharky's On the Pier, Fins offers elegant, locally sourced cuisine and drinks in a contemporary coastal chic atmosphere.
 The seaside sipping options are aplenty—ranging from sophisticated sippers like 15-Year Glen Scotia, to beachy boozers like the Seafoam Margarita—a colorful tequila cocktail topped with lime foam.

 Ever stared deep into the questionable bowl on the refreshments table at a high school dance and wondered what "punch" really is?
-The signature Pub Punch at Venice's British Open Pub is a modern spin on a beverage invented by the 17th century sailors of Britain's East India Company.
-Tired of drinking warm, rancid beer that traveled poorly across the Atlantic in ships' cargo holds, the sailors created punch when they came ashore, using new ingredients of citrus, spices and rum they colonized.
-The British Open Pub makes its signature punch from a proprietary mix of fruit juices and spices, rums, vodka, and a modern-day splash of Sprite.
+The signature Pub Punch at Venice's British Open Pub is a modern spin on a beverage invented by the 17th-century sailors of Britain's East India Company.
+The British Open Pub makes its signature punch from a proprietary mix of fruit juices and spices, rums, vodka and a modern-day splash of Sprite.

 Drink Responsibly in Sarasota

-With dozens of restaurant, bar and tasting room options from which to choose, Sarasota's craft cocktail scene provides plenty of opportunities to treat your taste buds—and it packs a powerful punch.
+With dozens of restaurants, bars and tasting room options from which to choose, Sarasota's craft cocktail scene provides plenty of opportunities to treat your taste buds—and it packs a powerful punch.

-Remember to always plan ahead on boozy outings in Sarasota!
+Remember to always plan ahead on boozy outings in Sarasota and have an idea for transportation back to your landing pad!
 Choose a designated sober friend to drive before everyone starts sipping, arrange for an Uber or Lyft, or don't be shy about asking your bartender to call a taxi!